barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 ## Creating a Portfolio

-Creating a new portfolio is simple and straight-forward.
-The portfolio will be owned by the active user (as specified in your [JWT claims](/content/concepts/connecting_to_barchart?id=token-payload)).
-Once you've created a portfolio, you can execute transactions, thereby creating positions.

-There is no restriction on the number of portfolios that can be created by a user.
+Creating a new portfolio is simple.
+The portfolio will be owned by the active user (as specified in your [JWT claims](/content/concepts/connecting_to_barchart?id=token-payload)) and there is no restriction on the number of portfolios the user can create.

 #### Using the SDK

 First, create a JavaScript object that conforms to the [```PortfolioCreate```](/content/sdk/lib-data?id=schemaportfoliocreate) schema.
-In essence, you're providing:

-* the ```name``` of the portfolio,
-* the ```timezone``` of the portfolio's owner,
-* the default currency of the portfolio, and
-* some ```defaults``` for handling positions.

 ```JavaScript
 const Currency = require('@barchart/common-js/lang/Currency'),